OpenLocalizationTestOrg/azure-docs-pr-test.pt-PT/includes/notification-hubs-aspnet-backend-notifyusers.md

         }

         // PUT api/register/5
-        // This creates or updates a registration (with provided channelURI) at hello specified id public async Task<HttpResponseMessage> Put(string id, DeviceRegistration deviceUpdate) {
+        // This creates or updates a registration (with provided channelURI) at the specified id public async Task<HttpResponseMessage> Put(string id, DeviceRegistration deviceUpdate) {
             RegistrationDescription registration = null;